 Now, if you’re confused about how exactly structured wiring works, you’re not alone.
+Understanding the ins and outs of this essential part of your building’s infrastructure can take years to learn.
+With that being said, you should have a basic understanding of how low voltage wiring works to help spot when there’s an issue.
 Here are some of the basic things to know about low-voltage wiring as it pertains to your everyday life.

 How does it work?

 Most outlets have wiring that runs 120V to 240V of electricity.
 While that is good for larger appliances and devices that require a more significant charge, not all devices need that much power.
 You can avoid putting too much energy into any device by installing low-voltage structured cabling systems.
 Anything under 50 volts is considered low-voltage and safer for office buildings.

 During an inspection of your building, having low-voltage wiring in place will save you from scrutiny or low marks, as there is less of a risk of electrocution with these materials due to the voltage levels.
 As long as it is installed correctly — meaning not bending in certain angles and making sure there is enough slack on the wires — a structured cabling system can be the solution you need.
 It will relay information through the different systems in your building, allowing them to run at optimal speeds.